C1cDez/GESChat/README.md

 Username length is 16 characters (16 bytes).

 **Sending Private Message**<br>
 Type `@` followed by the name of user you want to send private message to.
-Name is separated from message by comma and space `, `.
+Name is separated from message by comma `,`.

 **How to exit**:<br>
 Type `~!` as a message.
 It will (probably) safely close all sockets.